rob-coaching/git-fuckup-workshop/README.md

 `git log --oneline --name-status -- *<filename>`

-Example - We look for the history just of f1.js (because the last code change does not fit) `git log --oneline --name-status -- *f1.js`
+Example - We look for the history just of f1.js (because the last code change does not fit):

+`git log --oneline --name-status -- *f1.js`

 This gives us now just the history of f1.js changes: